 Cathlene Leary-Elderkin, associate director of grants, will attend the Harvard University Women in Education Leadership program.
 Designed to strengthen and leverage women’s leadership skills to advance education initiatives, the program provides opportunities for participants to practice advanced leadership techniques and analyze strategies used by successful leaders.
 Leary-Elderkin plans to use the experience to advance grant-seeking in support of a variety of university priorities and to expand her leadership role within the Teaching and Learning Center.

-Pamela Mingle, associate director of major gifts, will participate in The Women’s Leadership Program sponsored by the University of Virginia’s Darden School of Business.
+Sue Stefanick, registrar, will participate in The Women’s Leadership Program sponsored by the University of Virginia’s Darden School of Business.
 Led by senior businesswomen and faculty, the program focuses on corporate culture, communication, conflict management, crisis leadership and decision-making under pressure.
-Mingle will use this experience to advance the mission and goals of the Rider Women's Leadership Council, which she leads, and to cultivate partnerships and collaborations in her role as a major gifts officer at Rider.
+Stefanick looks forward to utilizing the experience to strengthen her management of a variety of university-wide projects in service to students.

 Nova Thomas, associate professor of voice, will also attend the Harvard University Women in Education Leadership program.
 Designed to strengthen and leverage women’s leadership skills to advance education initiatives, the program provides opportunities for participants to practice advanced leadership techniques and analyze strategies used by successful leaders.
 Thomas would like to inspire and empower teachers and students in the performing arts to utilize assessment at all levels of learning – in the studio, classroom, college, university and the professional marketplace, making Rider a model for performing arts training.